truongnhatanh7/truongnhatanh7/README.md

 - I'm currently working on a Task Management System, will be available on Github soon...
 - I love web development, especially frontend.
 - I'm looking for a part time job, or team up opportunities in hackathon events.
-- I often use HTML CSS JS for frontend and Java Springboot for backend.
+- I often use HTML CSS JS for frontend and Java Springboot, PHP for backend.
 - I'm currently learning ReactJS, NodeJS.
-- By the end of this year (2022), I challenge myself to learn mobile development, both Android and iOS.